intuition-dev/INTUITION2/README.md

 This is project 3 of 3 in METAbake&trade; This Github project is about _meta_, the cloud-based build and admin app infrastructure.
 See the other projects at http://github.com/metabake.

 _meta_ has two components, a build server with API and a sample admin app.
 The build server is written in Pug and Typescript and runs as a Node Express server.
+It has an API and uses _nbake_ internally.
 It is meant to be customized and extended.

 While you can run _meta_ on a local development machine, the build server is designed to run in the cloud.
 It is a 'mini-Jenkins', specialized for nbake and rapid development in the cloud.
 It is hosted in a Docker instance, see  http://hub.docker.com/r/nbake/meta.